by Fred Harrison

-If it were not immediately obvious from the titles and subtitles, the first few pages also confirm: As Evil Does is designed to raise ire and inform dissent.
-This polemical tone could even appear histrionic.
+As Evil Does is designed to raise ire and inform dissent.
+This polemical style could appear histrionic.
 Yet it should not be dismissed on this account.
 Instead, the rationale that informs this method and the result Fred Harrison achieves, warrant serious consideration by all concerned with Henry George and positive social change.

 In order to understand As Evil Does, it is necessary to delve a little into Harrison’s intellectual journey as a Georgist.
 He will be well known to many as a dedicated and successful campaigner, most notably achieving considerable influence in post-Soviet Russia.
 Yet, despite this, Harrison saw that his and even the combined efforts of Georgists since the 1880s have not achieved their objective.
 Thus, after many years working to reform economics he wrote,